Emerging Issues in Technology and the Law: A View from the Bench and Hot Topics in Patents, Antitrust and the Life Sciences

 Circuit Judge at United States Court of Appeals for the Federal Circuit

-Judge Raymond T. Chen was appointed to the United States Court of Appeals for the Federal Circuit in 2013.
-Prior to his appointment, he served as Deputy General Counsel for Intellectual Property Law and Solicitor at the United States Patent and Trademark Office.
+Appointed by President Barack H. Obama in 2013, Judge Raymond T. Chen serves on the United States Court of Appeals for the Federal Circuit.
+He previously held roles as Deputy General Counsel for Intellectual Property Law and Solicitor at the USPTO.

 Hon.
 Rodney Gilstrap